 On 2 April 2025, the US President invoked his authority under the International Emergency Economic Powers Act (IEEPA) and signed Executive Order 14257 imposing reciprocal tariff on all imports from all trading partners effective from 5 April 2025 and Executive Order 14256 announcing that duty-free de minimis treatment shall no longer be available for products of China (which include products of Hong Kong) imported into the US effective from 2 May 2025 and such imported merchandise shall be subject to additional duties, both with subsequent modifications.

 The HKSAR Government expressed strong disapproval of and discontent with the US’ imposition of the so-called reciprocal tariff as well as its elimination of the duty-free de minimis treatment for and imposition of duty on covered goods from Hong Kong.
-Once again, the HKSAR Government firmly requests the US to withdraw its so-called reciprocal tariff measures.

 Latest developments